Hallucination, abstention, and computable inseparability: Conclusion

-For example, abstention and selective-prediction research studies how to trade coverage against empirical risk, how to estimate uncertainty, and how to decide when a model should refuse to answer.
-In the LLM setting, this includes work on truthfulness benchmarks such as \citet{LHE22}, abstention methods and evaluations surveyed by \citet{WenEtAl25}, and abstention training such as \citet{ZhoEtAl26}.
 These empirical studies are distinct from the computability-theoretic impossibility proved above.
-The classical result explains why perfect coverage is impossible in worst-case formal domains.
+Computability theory explains why perfect coverage is impossible in worst-case formal domains.
 The machine-learning literature studies how often hallucinations occur in deployed systems, which training objectives and benchmarks amplify or mitigate them, and how interfaces can encourage calibrated abstention rather than confident falsehood.